Mikuel210/ProtoFlow/README.md

 #### Method 1: For testing (example protocols and systems)

-- Download the server for your OS from the [releases tab](https://github.com/Mikuel210/ProtoFlow/releases/latest)
+- Download and unzip the server for your OS from the [releases tab](https://github.com/Mikuel210/ProtoFlow/releases/latest)

 - On macOS and Linux, give the server execute permissions: